Myat Kaung Khant

-Myat Kaung Khant (မြတ်ကောင်းခန့်; born 15 July 2000) is a Burmese professional footballer who plays as a midfielder for Myanmar National League club Shan United and the Myanmar national team.
+Myat Kaung Khant (မြတ်ကောင်းခန့်; born 15 July 2000) is a Burmese professional footballer who plays as a midfielder for Myanmar National League club Yangon City and the Myanmar national team.

 Myat Kaung Khant was a talented home grown player of Myanmar Football Academy.
 In 2017, Yadanarbon signed Myat Kaung Khant with a transfer fee of 5,000,000 MMK.
 He officially made his debut in 2018 at the age of 17 and since then, he had been part of the senior squad.
 He scored his first ever professional goal on his debut game.
 After spending 2 years in Myanmar National League, he moved to Chainat Hornbill in Thai League 2.

 Club career

-Myat Kaung Khant made his first professional goal against Ayeyawady United F.C. on 8 April 2018.
+Myat made his first professional goal against Ayeyawady United on 8 April 2018.